kirkzhangtech/kirkzhangtech.github.io/source/_posts/archive/gradle_on_ubuntu.md

 export GRADLE_HOME=/opt/gradle/latest
 export PATH=${GRADLE_HOME}/bin:${PATH}
 ```
-here if you have self-gover system variables, please refer your setup
+here if you have self-managed system variables, please refer your setup

 Save and close the file.
 This script will be sourced at shell startup.

 Make the script executable :

 ```bash
 sudo chmod +x /etc/profile.d/gradle.sh
 ```

 Load the environment variables in the current shell session using the source command:

 ```bash
 source /etc/profile.d/gradle.sh
 ```

 Verifying the Gradle Installation
 To validate that Gradle is installed properly use the gradle -v command which will display the Gradle version:

 ```bash
 gradle -v
 ```

 You should see something like the following:

 Welcome to Gradle 6.5.1!